 Popular choices in the past have been to combine French with Spanish, Latin or English for those with a real love of languages.
 Many also take French alongside subjects such as Economics or Business Studies with a view to using their language for work later in life.
 Students with a more scientific bias have reported the benefits of having studied an arts subject once moving on to university.

 GEOGRAPHY

-Mrs Harriet Wootton harriet.wootton@emanuel.org.uk
+Mr James Harris james.harris@emanuel.org.uk

 Pearson Edexcel A Level Geography 9GEO

 Recommended GCSE grades: